novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 'Are young guys more interested in female trainers?'

-In that case, he thought it might be better to hire more female trainers to improve the employees' physical fitness.
+In that case, he thought it might be better to hire more female trainers to motivate the employees' to go to fitness room.

 * * *